Reducing customer wait time and employee workload with a digitized onboarding flow.

 Howls to my fellow interns :)

 Thanks for joining me on my journey through MagiQuest.
-This MagiQuest Pre-Arrival experience wasn’t my only project as the Product Management/Design intern at Great Wolf Resorts.
+MagiQuest wasn’t my only project at Great Wolf Resorts.
 I would love to chat more about how I grew as a product manager and designer— connect with me!

 You made it!